-Can we really see a difference in water quality in streams from sites where there are buffers compared to sites without buffers?
+Can we see a difference in water quality in streams from sites where there are buffers compared to sites without buffers?

 To answer this question, the MPCA looked at the quality of the buffers next to and upstream of more than 3,500 fish monitoring sites and 3,000 invertebrate monitoring sites across Minnesota.
 We focused on biology because that reflects conditions of water quality over time.
 Buffer quality was measured by calculating the percentage of the buffer area that was undisturbed by human activities.